Corin Tucker: Filthy Friends

 Alt-rock "supergroup" Filthy Friends is another side project for Tucker, with Tucker on lead vocals and R.E.M.'s Peter Buck on guitar, along with other musician friends rounding out the band.
 The two met when Tucker's husband worked on a film project with R.E.M.
 Formed in 2014, Filthy Friends has released two albums: Invitation (2017) and Emerald Valley (2019).
 On both albums, Tucker wrote the majority of the lyrics to match Buck's music.

 On Emerald Valley, she played Buck's Fender Musicmaster guitar.
 Tucker said, "It's a smaller-sized Fender guitar, and I love it.
 It's really different, and it makes me play differently in this band, because I usually play a Gibson Les Paul and I'm usually a rhythm guitar player, almost a bass player, in Sleater-Kinney."

-Other Projects
+Other projects

 Tucker has worked on a variety of other musical projects.
-She sang back-up vocals on two of Peter Buck's solo albums, including Peter Buck (2013).
+She sang back-up vocals on two of Peter Buck's solo albums, including Peter Buck (2012).
 She sang a duet with Eddie Vedder of Pearl Jam for the title track of John Doe's EP The Golden State in 2008.
 She also provided vocals for the song "Hard Sun" on Vedder's soundtrack for the 2007 film Into the Wild.
-In 2013, she covered the title track "Shine On," for the album released by The Jim Henson Company as part of the Fraggle Rock's 30th anniversary celebration.
-In addition, her songs have appeared in the soundtracks of ten films or television shows.
+In 2018, she covered the title track "Shine On", for the album released by The Jim Henson Company as part of the Fraggle Rock's 30th anniversary celebration.

 Tucker has also dabbled in television and film.
 She appeared in two episodes of bandmate Carrie Brownstein's television show Portlandia, portraying a member of the fictional band Echo Echo.
 In addition, Portlandia was first filmed at Tucker's house and she was the camera crew.